NAP Consistency: Why Your Business Name, Address, and Phone Matter for Local SEO

 - Most competitors don't bother

-- The impact compounds over time
+- The impact compounds over time (remember: 23% more clicks)

 Start with an audit.
 Pick the three biggest inconsistencies.
 Fix them.
 Then keep going.